christianh814/openshift-cluster-config/README.md

 You don't, it's GitOps!

 Jokes aside, the idea is to manage your cluster by pull request to the right repo.
-In a lot of instances, that means many PRs to may repos!
+In a lot of instances, that means many PRs to many repos!